ansible-learnfest/ansible-learnfest-guide/content/60-use-ee/_index.md

 ### Tasks

-* Check Automation Controller is configured to use EE's in PAH
+* Check automation controller is configured to use EE's in PAH
 * Use the custom EE in Controller

 ### Configure EE in Controller